 Sinti and Roma have been present on the Italian peninsula for many centuries.
-However, censuses conducted both before and after Italian unification (1870) did not include the category of ‘Gypsies’.
+However, censuses conducted both before and after Italian unification (1870) did not include the category of ‘Zingari’.
 Sinti were to be found primarily in central and northern Italy and worked as itinerant performers (musicians, acrobats, circus performers and merry-go-round operators).
 Since vagrancy was punishable by law, only families that managed to obtain proper licences to engage in those occupations avoided being repeatedly detained by the police.
 By the early 1900s, the majority of Roma in the southern part of the peninsula had a place of residence or permanent address and worked primarily as brokers or traders of horses and as tinsmiths.
 Around the turn of the twentieth century, many foreign Roma and Sinti entered Italy, despite repeated directives prohibiting their entry.

 Expulsion of ‘Foreign Gypsies’

 Soon after the fascist regime took power in 1922, a series of directives was issued that banned the entry of ‘foreign Gypsies’ or ordered their expulsion.
 In particular, Sinti and Roma who did not have identity documents were taken by force to the borders, without the neighbouring countries being informed.
 This was especially the case for Sinti and Roma from Venezia Giulia and Tridentina, as they often had not been assigned any nationality after the annexation of the two regions to Italy (1919).